aleleio/teambuilding-games/games/pairs-game.md

   - multiple
   - event
 materials:
-  - Paper
+  - "Paper"
-prior_prep: Each person's name written on a piece of paper and folded.
-All pieces of paper in a container
+prior_prep: "Each person's name written on a piece of paper and folded.
+All pieces of paper in a container"
 exhausting: False
 touching: False
 scalable: False